yan-yuchen/GeoHD/README.md

 ## Getting Started

+### Documentation

+We recommend starting your GeoHD journey with the [documentation](https://geohd.readthedocs.io/en/latest/).

 ### Install with pip

 The package is available in PyPi and requires [Python 3.11](https://www.python.org/downloads/) or higher.
 It can be installed using: